Fauci calls mental health a ‘very important and difficult’ part of pandemic - NewsBreak

 Fauci cited both “the health care providers who are stressed to the limit” and “children whose normal life as a child is often disrupted” as some of those who have been particularly impacted by the mental strain of COVID-19.Fauci says COVID-19 test availability will ‘greatly improve in January’

-His remarks come as the omicron variant, first detected in South Africa last month, contribute to soaring case rates across the country.
+His remarks come as the omicron variant, first detected in South Africa last month, contributing to soaring case rates across the country.

 “Mental health is a very, very important part of what’s going on right now, and that’s the reason why there are programs now that are specifically addressing that,” he added.
 “The surgeon general, Dr. Vivek Murthy , has come out and spoken very explicitly about the importance of addressing the mental health issues that are associated with this pandemic.”Surgeon general warns of mental health challenges confronting youth